fionaeliza/fionaeliza.github.io/Heatmap/README.md

 This is an example VBA code.
-It opens 6 excel workbooks, finds the appropriate month's worksheet, and copies data over into a new excel workbook, organizing and then applying conditional formatting.
+It opens 6 excel workbooks, finds the appropriate month's worksheet, and copies data from each of the 6 workbooks into a new excel workbook.
+This is then organized and has conditional formatting applied to create heatmap charts.